 The difference is particularly pronounced in Scotland as the east coast lies in the rain shadow of the western highlands.
 The west coast of Scotland sees 265 days of rain across the year, whereas the southeast only sees 170 days of rain.

-Unprecedented high rainfall has led to a series of disastrous floods across recent years.
-The autumn of 2000 saw exceptionally high rainfalls across England and Wales, lasting for over 7 weeks.
+Unprecedented high rainfall has led to a series of disastrous floods.
+The autumn of 2000 saw exceptionally high rainfall across England and Wales, lasting for over seven weeks.
 This was the heaviest rainfall recorded in 270 years and led to flooding which affected 10,000 homes and businesses, and forced 11,000 families to evacuate.
-In spring 2009 the May-July period was the wettest since records began.
-Some areas were soaked with a month's worth of rain in twenty-four hours.
-Counties across England, Ireland, Wales and Scotland were affected and millions of pounds of damage were caused.
+In spring 2009, the May-July period was the wettest since records began.
+Some areas were soaked with a month's worth of rain in 24 hours.
+Counties across England, Ireland, Wales and Scotland were affected, leading to millions of pounds of damage.

-The concern is that this is just the beginning of the UK's freak weather, that flooding in autumn, heat waves in summer and frostless winters will become commonplace as human-induced climate change advances.
-While major floods would have previously only occurred every 100 years they may start to happen every 10 to 20 years.
+The concern is that this is just the beginning of the UK's freak weather.
+Flooding in autumn, heat waves in summer and frostless winters could become commonplace as man-made climate change advances.
+While major floods would have previously only occurred every 100 years, they may start to happen every 10 to 20 years.
 However, the winter of 2009-2010 was exceedingly harsh all across Europe.
-Anyone mourning the absence of frost for their Brussels sprouts should've been clicking their heels.
-Heavy snow fell all over the UK, and throughout mainland Europe, and winter temperatures lasted into the start of spring.
-It was the coldest winter in thirty years.
-Meteorologists believe this to have been the result of the El Nino weather phenomenon.
+Heavy snow fell all over the UK and throughout mainland Europe, and winter temperatures lasted into the start of spring.
+It was the coldest winter in 30 years.
+Meteorologists believe this was as a result of the El Nino weather phenomenon.